ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 * `value.description`: description which is shown in target details
 * `value.macros.macro.name`: name of macro in OPI
 * `value.macro.macro.description`: description of macro value which appears in target details when user clicks on the macro.
 For a macro that contains the IOC name please provide an example with the actual IOC name in brackets.
+* `value.macros.macro.default`: default macro value.
+This will be placed into the appropriate cell of the macro table if one isn't already present.

 Please follow [these guidelines](Synoptic-Icons) when specifying and creating new synoptic icons for the OPI.